ALRW/dayAsADev/tasks/task2.md

 Task 2 - Answers
 ===============

-Once you have added something like `I want to learn how to be more like [insert name] awesome developer that I know` to your readme and saved it running
+Once you have added something like `I want to learn how to be more like [insert name] awesome developer that I know` to your readme and saved it then running

 ```
 $ git status